 6. Will I be able to sign up for coverage outside of open enrollment?

-For marketplace health insurance and employer-sponsored plans, there are a few life changes, known as “qualifying events,” that will enable you to sign up for coverage outside of open enrollment.
+When it comes to health insurance plans, there are a few life changes, known as “qualifying events,” that will enable you to sign up for coverage outside of open enrollment.
 Those include:

 - Losing health coverage